ksermon/CITS5506_Group4/README.md

 This will be instructions on how to register the device to the users own TTN

+Integration into "The Things Stack Community Edition" aka "The Things Stack V3" To use the ESP32-Paxcounter in The Things Stack Community Edition you need an account to reach the console.
+Go to:

+- The Things Stack Community Edition Console
+- choose your region and go to applications
+- create an application by clicking "+ Add application" and give it a id, name, etc.
+- create a device by clicking "+ Add end device"
+- Select the end device: choose the Brand "Open Source Community Projects" and the Model "ESP32-Paxcounter", leave Hardware Version to "Unknown" and select your Firmware Version and Profile (Region)
+-Enter registration data: choose the frequency plan (for EU choose the recommended), set the AppEUI (Fill with zeros), set the DeviceEUI (generate), set the AppKey (generate), choose a device ID and hit "Register end device"
+- go to Applications -> "your App ID" -> Payload formatters -> Uplink, choose "Repository" and hit "Save changes" The "Repository" payload decoder uses the packed format, explained below.
+If you want to use MyDevices from Cayenne you should use the Cayenne payload decoder instead.

 ## Software Installation

 This project file is built using [PlatformIO IDE for embedded development](https://platformio.org/) and integrates into your chosen IDE, like VSCode or Atom.